potetm/potetm.github.io/_posts/2014-11-06-responsive-design-frp.md

 OM cursors help alleviate the problem of modeling.
 However, they still complect model updates and rendering.
 Even in
 [OM's Advanced Tutorial](https://github.com/swannodette/om/wiki/Advanced-Tutorial),
-you see examples of state updates in the middle of the render method.
+you see examples of state updates in the middle of the render function.
 The problem with this approach is it becomes difficult to determine which component should be responsible for handling state updates.
 Is it okay that the lowest component updates state?
 What if somebody else is looking at that state?
 If you move it up,